Pic: Bomber Command Museum of Canada

 First wave.
 Second aircraft to attack Eder Dam.
 Mine overshot.
 Aircraft damaged, and shot down on return flight.

-Robert Urquhart was born in Moose Jaw, Saskatchewan, Canada on 2 August 1919, and had worked as an apprentice jeweller and a stock manager before the war.
+Robert Alexander Urquhart was born in Moose Jaw, Saskatchewan, Canada on 2 August 1919, one of the four children of Alexander and Susie Urquhart.
+His father worked as a clerk.
+Urquhart himself was educated at local schools and then worked as an apprentice jeweller and a stock manager before the war.
 He applied to the RCAF in May 1940 and joined up in January 1941.
-He was initially selected for pilot/observer training and finally qualified as a navigator with a commission in January 1942.
+He was initially selected for pilot training and finally qualified as a navigator with a commission in January 1942.

-On 4 April Maudslay and Urquhart flew to Farnborough and stayed there several days whilst modifications were undertaken to their Lancaster which included the fitting of two Aldis lamps so that the pilot could maintain the correct height for the attack on the dams.
-One was located in the front camera slot by the Bomb Aimers position, the second fitted in the rear of the bomb bay.
-The beams were adjusted to form a figure of eight (two touching circles) at the required height, and could be seen just forward of the leading edge of the starboard wing.
-The navigator could clearly see the circles through the Perspex blister on the starboard side, and could advise the pilot to adjust his height.
-On their return to Scampton, Maudslay and Urquhart made test runs across the airfield and then later the same evening at Skegness and in the Wash, which showed they could successfully keep to the required height.
+On 4 April Maudslay, Urquhart and three others flew to Farnborough and stayed there several days while two Aldis lamps were fitted to enable the pilot to maintain the correct height for the attack on the dams.
+The navigator was given the important task of looking through the blister and checking that their beams were touching.
+On their return to Scampton, Maudslay and Urquhart made test runs across the airfield and then later the same evening at Skegness and in the Wash, demonstrating they could successfully keep to the required height.

-By the time of the Dams Raid, Urquhart had amassed 28 operations and had been cited for a DFC for his operational flying in 50 Squadron.
+By the time of the Dams Raid, Urquhart had amassed twenty-eight operations and had been cited for a DFC for his operational flying in 50 Squadron.
 The citation read: